 How Long Does It Take to Hike the Annapurna Circuit?

-Hiking the classic Annapurna route through the Himalaya generally requires about 18 days to complete the walk end-to-end.
+Hiking the classic Annapurna route through the Himalaya generally requires about 18 days to complete end-to-end.
 Some trekkers are able to travel a bit faster, shaving a few days off of that time, while others will move at a slower pace or make side trips, extending the journey a bit longer.
 The majority of guided treks will stick closely to the 18 day schedule however, which doesn't include travel time to and from Nepal.
 Add on a few days in Kathmandu at the beginning and/or end, and an Annapurna trek will likely take the better part of three weeks to finish.

 What Should I Expect on the Trail?